About

 The work product published by EFI will focus on post mortem evaluation of contests primarily at the state and federal level, and not the politics of contests, but rather that which is unseen.
 Hosting the work of such authors as Capt.
 Seth Keshel (U.S. Army Ret.), Tom Renz, Esq, Phil Evans, and many more qualified specialist auditors, the firm will provide a body of analysis that leads to a more transparent elections system.

-Ending mass mail-in ballots, return to Absentee Opt-in
+Advocating against mass mail-in ballot distribution, advocating for a return to Absentee Opt-in mail-in ballots.

-Banning centralized mail-in ballot tabulation and restore power back to the precincts by adopting precinct level ballot tabulation
+Promote restoration of power back to the precincts by adopting precinct level ballot tabulation CWC.

-Provide support to localities that want to do an audit of their election process
+Provide skilled support to counties and county equivalents that want to do forensic audits of their election process